davidsonz/Travel-Website/_posts/2018-11-18-GalapagosIslands.md

 We have arrived in the Galapagos!
 We start our adventure with 2 nights on the island of San Cristobal.

 What a start!
 After we got off the plane we dropped our things at the hotel and then it was straight down to town to hire our wetsuit and fins, and then onto the boat for our first outing.
 We took the boat around San Cristobal to Isla Lobos, or Sealion Island.
-Technically Lobo means wWlf in Spanish and Lobo del Mar means Sea Wolf or Sealion in English, however as there are no wolves on the Islands the Galapaganians shorten Lobo del Mar to Lobo.
+Technically Lobo means wolf in Spanish and Lobo del Mar means Sea Wolf or Sealion in English, however as there are no wolves on the Islands the Galapaganians shorten Lobo del Mar to Lobo.
 We were straight into the water for our first snorkel on the islands, and what a start!
 We were swimming along side Sea Turtles, Fish and Sea Lions.
 All on our first snorkel.

 After the snorkel we had some lunch and went on a walk around Lobo Island.
 We saw Sealion and Sealions Pups, nesting Blue Footed Bobbies and Frigets, and lots of Marine Iguanas and Crabs.
 I couldn't believe how close to the animals we were.
 They were so unbothered by our presence.